MikroElektronika/mikrosdk_click_v2/clicks/rgbdriver/README.md

 ### Application Init

-> Initializes driver and logger, and configures the click board.
+> Initializes driver and logger, and configures the Click board.

 ```c